Start your care

 You may be eligible if:

-• You have high daily living support needs that require regular, ongoing, or 24-hour assistance.
+• You have high support needs for daily living that require regular, ongoing, or 24-hour assistance.

 • You need help with personal care such as showering, dressing, grooming, or toileting.

-• You require support to manage meals, medication, or household tasks safely.
+• You require support to safely manage meals, medications, or household tasks.

 • You need behavioural support or supervision due to cognitive, emotional, or sensory challenges.